 These include useful resources to improve your skills and expertise, updates on work opportunities, access to our lunch-and-learn webinars and other online events and opportunities for networking, training and career development.

 Our password protected members’ pages also provide advice on negotiating fees and the opportunity to swap notes on payments and financial issues with other members.

 Once you are a member, there is no charge to enter the prestigious MJA Awards — which celebrate excellence in medical and health journalism.

-Becoming a member also means there is no charge to attend the awards and most other MJA events and get-togethers.
-Recent meetings have covered a workshop on understanding studies and how to turn statistics into stories, speed-dating style advice on career development and a tour of the gardens of the Royal College of Physicians.
+Becoming a member also means there is no charge to attend the awards and most other MJA events and get-togethers — once these resume.
+Past meetings have covered a workshop on understanding studies and how to turn statistics into stories, speed-dating style advice on career development and a tour of the gardens of the Royal College of Physicians.

-In our members-only forums you will find information on work opportunities, fair rates, special offers and many other benefits.
+Our members-only forums you will find information and discussions on fair rates, special offers and many other benefits.
 You can also ask for advice on anything from tax to tech’.
 There are also tops tips for newcomers to the industry, and students hoping to break in.

-This is for those who spend most of their working time in medical or health journalism.
+Full Membership at £55 pa (tax deductible): This is for those who spend most of their working time in medical or health journalism.

-This is for those who write or produce medical or health material but not as their major professional activity.
+Associate Membership at £40 pa (tax deductible): This is for those who write or produce medical or health material but not as their major professional activity.
 Associates are often doctors, nurses or other health professionals who write, edit or broadcast part time or they may be communications staff with health charities or academic organisations.
 They enjoy the same benefits as full members apart from voting at the AGM.